 Protect the WattNode meter from moisture, direct sunlight, high temperatures, and conductive pollution (salt spray, metal dust, etc.) If moisture or conductive pollution may be present, use an IP 66 or NEMA 4 rated enclosure to protect the meter.
-Due to its exposed screw terminals, the meter must be installed in an electrical service panel, an enclosure, or an electrical room.
+Due to its exposed screw terminals, the meter must be installed in an electrical service panel or an enclosure.
 The meter may be installed in any orientation, directly to a wall of an electrical panel or junction box.